Gro Hagemann

 Gro Hagemann (born 3 September 1945) is a Norwegian historian.

 She was born in Oslo and completed her Doctor of Philosophy degree in 1989 with the thesis Lavtlønnsyrker blir til.
 Kvinnearbeid og kjønnsskiller i søm og telekommunikasjon 1870–1940.
 She has been a professor at the University of Oslo since 1992.
 Hagemann is a member of the Norwegian Academy of Science and Letters and from 1990 to 1993 she chaired the Norwegian Historical Association.
+Hagemann has twice held residential fellowships (Fall 1992, Spring 1996) at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 She was awarded the Gina Krog Prize in 2009.

 Among her most important publications are Skolefolk.
 Lærernes historie i Norge (1992), Kjønn og industrialisering (1994) and Det moderne gjennombrudd 1870–1905 (1997, volume nine of Aschehougs Norgeshistorie).

 Life and work

 Hagemann grew up in Frogner, Oslo.
 She first studied sociology and was greatly inspired by the historical works of Max Weber.
 She majored in 1973 on political disputes over working conditions for women in the early 20th century.